ThomasSchuetz/C-Sharp-Teaching/CSharpTeaching/Asynchronous/readme.md

 ## Setup

-The given WPF gui compares a synchronous, asynchronous and parallelized asynchonous execution of 6 tasks.
+The given WPF GUI compares a synchronous, asynchronous and parallelized asynchronous execution of 6 tasks.
 The synchronous version has already been provided.

 ## Tasks